christy8059/independent-study/entries/entry_four.md

 **IMPORTANT**

-In order to _allow access to direct messages_ I had to change the customer key and secret.
-To do so, I went back to the [twitter app](https://apps.twitter.com/) and changed the permission to "Read, Write and Access direct messages"(option 3)

 <br>
 <img src="../images/permission.png">
 <br>

+In order to _allow access to direct messages_ I had to change the customer key and secret.
+To do so, I went back to the [twitter app](https://apps.twitter.com/) and changed the permission to "Read, Write and Access direct messages"(option 3)

+## DirectMessage
 ``` ruby
 #return direct message with id
 client.direct_message(id#)